Become a leading practitioner-scholar, promoting access, equity, and social justice within postsecondary contexts.

-Loyola's master's degree in higher education is a rare combination: you can study both student affairs and the business of higher education, rather than specializing in one or the other.
+Loyola's master's degree in higher education is a rare combination, offering content around student affairs and higher education administration rather than specializing in one or the other.
 Combining these two areas means you'll be better able to serve and support college students.

 Our commitment to you

-Upon graduation with an MEd in higher education from Loyola, you will possess the following knowledge, skills, and professional values necessary to work in college/university student affairs (e.g., admissions, enrollment, diversity and inclusion) or lead educational community based-organizations that develop curriculum.
+Upon graduation with an M.Ed. in higher education from Loyola University Chicago, you will possess knowledge, skills, and professional values necessary to work in various higher education contexts – e.g., student affairs, enrollment management, academic affairs, equity, diversity and inclusion - or lead community based-organizations that support access, persistence, and completion.

-You'll explore the fundamental importance of power, identity, intersectionality, advocacy, and activism in higher education.
+You will explore foundations of higher education and student affairs and understand the fundamental importance of curriculum, identity, organizational development, advocacy, and activism in higher education.

-You'll be well-versed in topics applicable to creating policies and procedures to advances student life and experience in higher education, including: social justice and education, critical theory and pedagogy, contexts of activism in education, identity formation, student development, agency, multiracial students’ experiences in education, undocumented students’ experiences in education, African American and Latinx experiences in education, academic labor, international higher education, democracy and education, and community college issues.
+You will be well-versed in topics applicable to creating policies and practices that advance student life and experience in higher education including – social justice and education, critical theory and pedagogy, contexts of activism in education, identity formation, student development, agency, experiences of racially minoritized students, undocumented student experiences, academic labor, international higher education, democracy and education, and community college issues.

 Graduates of Loyola's higher education program are committed to advancing social justice through education.
 You'll become a scholar-practitioner who is an agent of change on your campus.

 Our dedicated Higher Education Faculty are experts in their fields who will support students throughout each stage of the program.